JuliaHCI/ADI.jl/docs/src/gettingstarted.md

 ```
 where $\mathbf{S}$ represents the speckle reconstruction in a flattened matrix (where each row is an unrolled image), $\mathbf{A}$ represents a linear basis (again as a matrix with each row corresponding the a basis image), and $\mathbf{w}$ represents the projection of the target data onto the linear basis (the *weights* of an observation). $\mathbf{S}$ is what is used for subtracting from the target in typical ADI.

 Algorithms which share this attribute share the abstract type `ADI.LinearAlgorithm`, and we can retrieve these two matrices via [`decompose`](@ref).
-Note that all of these terms treat the images as row vectors; to reshape back to a cube, use `HCIToolbox.expand`
+Note that all of these terms treat the images as row vectors; to reshape back to a cube, use `HCIToolbox.expand` (note: HCIToolbox.jl is re-exported by ADI.jl, so all its features are usable without importing it directly).

 ```julia
 using ADI: decompose, reconstruct, PCA